Brovar64/png-viewer-wpf/README.md

   - Precise cropping functionality (Shift+Drag to select area)
   - Save modified images
 - Floating transparent PNG view with:
-  - Direct mouse wheel zoom in/out
+  - Direct mouse wheel zoom in/out **from anywhere on screen**
+  - Fullscreen mouse wheel capture for zooming without having to hover over the PNG
   - Smooth scaling transforms for high-quality zoom
   - Drag to reposition
   - Press 'R' key to reset zoom